HackSocNotts/code-of-conduct/README.md

  - Personal insults, particularly those related to gender, sexual orientation, race, religion, or disability.
  - Inappropriate photography or recording.
  - Inappropriate physical contact.
 You should have someone’s consent before touching them.
  - Unwelcome sexual attention.
-This includes, sexualized comments or jokes; inappropriate touching, groping, and unwelcomed sexual advances.
+This includes sexualized comments or jokes, inappropriate touching, groping, and unwelcomed sexual advances.
  - Deliberate intimidation, stalking or following (online or in person).
  - Advocating for, or encouraging, any of the above behavior.
- - Sustained disruption of societee events, including talks and presentations.
+ - Sustained disruption of society events, including talks and presentations.

 ## 5. Consequences of Unacceptable Behavior
 Unacceptable behavior from any attendee or society member, including sponsors and those with decision-making authority, will not be tolerated.